zowe/docs-site/docs/user-guide/mvd-using.md

 1. To log in, enter your mainframe credentials in the **Username** and  **Password** fields.
 2. Press Enter.
 Upon authentication of your user name and password, the desktop opens.

-To log out, click the the User icon in the lower right corner and click **Sign Out**.
+To log out, click the User icon in the lower right corner and click **Sign Out**.

 <img src="../images/mvd/person.png">